Compare

 Drawbacks of the Squirrel POS include:

-But while Squirrel’s core POS may be strong, the system is lacking when it comes to in-house add-ons like reservations, online ordering, self-serve kiosks, and more.
+But while Squirrel’s core POS may be strong, the system is lacking when it comes to in-house add-ons like reservations, loyalty, marketing, and more.
 For many growing restaurants, in-house add-ons are preferable to third-party solutions because they help to extend the capabilities of the core POS without the risk of errors or hefty third-party fees.
 And with Squirrel’s software fees already on the high end, most independent restaurants won’t have the budget to pay for extra third-party solutions.

 Wondering how Squirrel Systems compares to TouchBistro?